Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Results

 The signals simulated are consistent with CBCs distributed uniformly in source-frame time and comoving volume between $1$~Gpc and $3$~Gpc, with the constraint that the detector SNR should be at least $4$.
-We employ the $3$ most significant singular vectors that are constructed by performing SVD of $100$ randomly chosen blips from the LIGO-Hanford O3a dataset.
-We repeated that exercise for tomtes as well.
-We then followed the procedures described in Sec.~\ref{chisq_basis} and Sec.~\ref{chisq_prepare} to calculate the blip (tomte) $\chi^{2}$ for all the blip (tomte) glitches and the injected CBC signals.
-Since we use both the real and imaginary parts of the first $3$ singular vectors, the degrees of freedom (DOF) of the corresponding $\chi^{2}$ are $6$.
-We also compute $\chi^{2}$ using singular vectors obtained by performing SVD on the combined set of singular vectors from blip and tomte glitches.
-We refer to it as the glitch $\chi^{2}$ (see Fig.~\ref{fig:blip_chisq} and Fig.~\ref{fig:roc_compare}).
-Additionally, we compute the power $\chi^{2}$, sine-Gaussian $\chi^{2}$, and optimized sine-Gaussian $\chi^{2}$ for the same glitches -- blips and tomtes -- and CBC signals.
-We consider $p=16$ bins in the frequency domain to compute the power $\chi^{2}$ between $20$ Hz and $2000$ Hz.
-So, the DOFs of the power $\chi^{2}$ test are $2p-2 = 30$.
+We employ the $3$ most significant singular vectors that are constructed by performing SVD of $100$ glitches from the LIGO-Hanford O3a dataset, as described in section~\ref{chisq_basis}.
+We then followed the procedures described in sections~\ref{chisq_basis} and~\ref{sec:chisq_prepare} to calculate the glitch-specific $\chi^{2}$ as well as generic $\chi^{2}$ statistics for all glitches in each class and the injected CBC signals.
+Since we use both the real and imaginary parts of the first $3$ singular vectors, the DOFs of the corresponding $\chi^{2}$ are $6$.
+Additionally, we compute the power $\chi^{2}$, sine-Gaussian $\chi^{2}$, and optimized sine-Gaussian $\chi^{2}$ for the same glitches---blips and tomtes---and CBC signals.
+We consider $d=16$ bins in the frequency domain to compute the power $\chi^{2}$ between $20$ Hz and $2000$ Hz.
+So, the DOFs of the power $\chi^{2}$ test are $2d-2 = 30$.
 On the other hand, the DOF of the sine-Gaussian $\chi^{2}$ is $14$, arising from placing $7$ equispaced sine-Gaussian tiles in steps of $15$ Hz, and $15-120$ Hz above the final frequency of the triggered waveform template.
-We follow the methodology described in Ref.~\cite{Choudhary:2022nvs} to compute the optimized sine-Gaussian $\chi^{2}$ with DOFs equal to $6$.
-In contrast to Ref.~\cite{Choudhary:2022nvs}, here we took the central frequency and the quality factor ranges in the construction of the optimized sine-Gaussian $\chi^2$ to be somewhat broader, namely, $f_{0} \in [20, 500]$ Hz and $Q \in [2, 12]$, respectively.
-These broader ranges are found to capture the power in both blip and tomte glitches more completely.
+We follow the methodology described in~\cite{Choudhary:2022nvs} to compute the optimized sine-Gaussian $\chi^{2}$ with DOFs equal to $6$.
+In contrast to~\cite{Choudhary:2022nvs}, here we took the central frequency and the quality factor ranges in the construction of the optimized sine-Gaussian $\chi^2$ to be somewhat broader, namely, $f_{0} \in [20, 500]$ Hz and $Q \in [2, 12]$, respectively.
+These broader ranges are found to more completely capture the power across the different glitch classes considered in this study.

 In order to rank the triggers (glitches and CBC signals) based on power $\chi^{2}$, we employ the following re-weighted SNR statistics~\cite{LIGOScientific:2011jth},

 On the other hand, when employing the sine-Gaussian $\chi^{2}$, we use the following ranking statistic to rank the glitch and CBC triggers: